Modify the finished image

 hw_vif_multiqueue_enabled=true

-— property includes the ability for the network driver to use thevirtio
+— property enables the network driver to use thevirtio

 multiple vCPUs.
 This is necessary to increase the data transfer rate from 3 Gbps to 5 Gbps; -